 This means you can “sell” your property to a qualified intermediary, who then “buys” the property on the other end of the exchange.
 This ensures that the entire series of actions remains one transaction, rather than you receiving taxable cash for the sale.

-When you complete a 1031 exchange, it’s a good idea to use a qualified intermediary (aka – 1031 Accommodator).
-It’s easiest to think of this as a special escrow account that holds your money, so you don’t have to touch it.
+When you complete a 1031 exchange, using a qualified intermediary (aka – 1031 Accommodator) is a good idea.
+It's easiest to think of this as a special escrow account that holds your money, so you don’t have to touch it.

-They will effectively take the sales proceeds from the first property, hold onto it and make sure it gets invested into the new property.
+They will effectively take the sales proceeds from the first property, hold onto it, and ensure it gets invested into the new property.
 They also fill out the documentation for the IRS.
 When you use a qualified intermediary, there’s not much documentation YOU have to do, because the intermediary handles it for you.

 For the most part, any large title company can play the part of a qualified intermediary (small local offices usually aren’t equipped to do it).
 Likewise, a real estate attorney or CPA may also be qualified to do this.

-The cost of the intermediary can vary, depending on the complexity of the situation.
+The cost of the intermediary can vary depending on the situation's complexity.
 For simpler deals, it’s usually just a couple hundred dollars (like a separate closing cost in the deal), but the expense can get much higher when more complications are added to the overall transaction.

 Is There An Easier Way?